Looking for things to do in the Fall in New Hampshire?

-Maybe that explains why people try to climb it (I would not recommend).
-People have even said they can hear the faint sounds of the music and laughter from when the chateau had seen better days… Who really knows… But it’s still fun to imagine, especially if you’re into that ghostly sort of thing..
+Maybe that explains why people try to climb it (I would not recommend it).
+People have even said they can hear the faint sounds of the music and laughter from when the chateau had seen better days… Who really knows… But it’s still fun to imagine, especially if you’re into that ghostly sort of thing.

 In Madame Sherri’s honor, the forest is still named after her and preserved as part of a historical effort.
 You can learn more about the story here.

-If you’re not into the haunted scene, you could totally come just to enjoy a picnic like I did.
+If you’re not into the haunted scene, you could totally come just to enjoy a picnic as I did.
 This forest is also great for hiking.